Front Range focus of CREJ conference on Oct. 19

 More than 350 are expected to attend the half-day conference, the largest Front Range development and investment event in Colorado this year.

-It is the first conference ever dedicated to the entire Front Range by CREJ.
+It is the first conference by CREJ ever dedicated to the entire Front Range.

 “It truly is a perfect time for this conference,” Kboudi said.

-Like Denver, there are an increasing number of growing start-ups and incubator fueling growth, he said.
+Like Denver, there are an increasing number of growing start-ups and incubators fueling growth, he said.

 “Even the oil and gas industry, while not as strong as before, is still helping the economy,” he said.